NORi: An ML-Augmented Ocean Boundary Layer Parameterization

-The two simulations illustrate the fundamental differences between the two scenarios of boundary layer turbulence.
-In free convection, the case shown in the upper row of Figure \ref{figure LES 3D field}, coherent plumes with strong downward velocities plunge from the surface towards and through the thermocline.
-As the plumes reach the base of the boundary layer, they overshoot into the stratified ocean interior due to inertia and entrain denser fluid from the thermocline into the mixed layer, increasing the mixed layer's mean density.
-Entrainment mixing is nonlocal as it occurs at the base of the boundary layer, driven by surface air-sea fluxes.
-However, in the shear-driven case in the bottom row of Figure \ref{figure LES 3D field}, surface wind stress creates shear instability, which generates local eddies that decay away from the surface.
-The plumes generated by wind stress are much smaller in scale than those created by free convection.
+The two simulations illustrate the fundamental differences between the two scenarios of BL turbulence.
+In free convection, the case shown in the upper row of Figure~\ref{figure LES 3D field}, coherent plumes with strong downward velocities plunge from the surface towards and through the thermocline.
+As the plumes reach the base of the BL, they overshoot into the stratified ocean interior due to inertia and entrain denser fluid from the thermocline into the mixed layer, increasing the mixed layer's mean density.
+Entrainment mixing is nonlocal as it occurs at the BL base, driven by surface air-sea fluxes.
+However, in the shear-driven case in the bottom row of Figure~\ref{figure LES 3D field}, surface wind stress creates shear instability, which generates local eddies that decay away from the surface.
+The turbulent eddies generated by wind stress are much smaller in scale than the convective plumes created by buoyancy loss.
 Thus, from a parameterization perspective, the shear instability can be regarded as a local process.
 We will therefore develop NORi, starting with a diffusive closure that is known to represent well the local mixing induced by both convective and shear turbulence.
-To address the nonlocal entrainment of fluid from the interior into the mixed layer, which has proven very challenging to parameterize, we will add a machine-learned neural network component to NORi.
+To address the nonlocal entrainment that has proven very challenging to parameterize, we will add a machine-learned neural network component to NORi.